AaronWard/covidify/README.md

-# coronavirus-analysis
+# covid-19-analysis

 ![alt text](https://github.com/AaronWard/coronavirus-analysis/blob/master/tableau/spread.gif "Spread of coronavirus 22nd to 29th")

-This repo is for analysis on the [corona virus](https://www.who.int/health-topics/coronavirus) that will extract the latest data and generate reporting visualizations and information sheets.
+This repo is for analysis on the [corona virus / covid-19](https://www.who.int/health-topics/coronavirus) that will extract the latest data and generate reporting visualizations and information sheets.
 This repo will will be <u>updated daily</u>.

 #### Data:
 - The data come from the **Novel Coronavirus (2019-nCoV) Cases**,  which is a live dataset provided by JHU CSSE.
 - Data available [here](https://github.com/CSSEGISandData/2019-nCoV).

 #### How to run:
-- `git clone corona-analysis` and `cd` into repository
+- `git clone covid-19-analysis` and `cd` into repository
 - run `pip install -r requirements.txt` to install dependencies
 - run `./pipeline.sh`
 - Results will be saved to `reports` folder.

 #### To-Do List:

-- checkout the [kanban boards](https://github.com/AaronWard/coronavirus-analysis/projects) to see future work on this project
+- checkout the [kanban boards](https://github.com/AaronWard/covid-19-analysis/projects) to see future work on this project

 ## Visualization of data: